Work and Wages

 Minimum Wage

 There is no national minimum wage.
-Minimum wage exists only for the public sector workers which is around 420 birr ($22).
+A Minimum wage exists only for the public sector workers.
 Some Government institutions set their own minimum wages.

 The new Labour Proclamation refers to minimum wages by referring to the issuance of a Regulation of the Council of Ministers to determine the powers and responsibilities of a Wage Board.
-The Wage Board shall comprise representatives of the Government, employers and trade unions together with other stakeholders.
-It will periodically revise minimum wages based on studies which take into account the country’s economic development, labour market and other considerations.
+The Wage Board shall comprise representatives of the Government, employers, and trade unions, together with other stakeholders.
+It will periodically revise minimum wages based on studies that take into account the country’s economic development, labour market, and other considerations.

-Minimum wages in the public sector are determined at National level depending on the nature of service and level of skill of the worker (employee).
-Based on the decision of the Council of Ministers, the FDRE Ministry of Civil Service notify the minimum wage together with the different levels of Salary to be paid for all employees for different skill level and types of services.
-It is calculated on daily, hourly, weekly and monthly basis.
+Minimum wages in the public sector are determined at the National level depending on the nature of service and the level of skill of the worker (employee).
+Based on the decision of the Council of Ministers, the Ministry of Civil Service notifies the minimum wage together with the different salary levels to be paid for all employees for different skill levels and types of services.
+It is calculated on a daily, hourly, weekly, and monthly basis.

 Source: §55(2) of the Labour Proclamation No. 1156/2019